 Notes

-1 This is a compilation of the Rail Safety Act 1998 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 4 May 2007 of the Rail Safety Act 1998 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table